 What is SEO?
 (SearchEngineWatch)

-Free way to check who links to your website (OpenLink)
+Check who links to your website (free at OpenLink)

-Canva – online graphics tool (be sure to check the terms for commercial use)
+Canva online graphics tool (check terms for commercial use)

 Grammarly (grammar checking app)